 Information is a key organisational asset and West Midlands Fire Service strives to derive maximum benefit from the information that it collects, shares and receives.
-To deliver this it is critical that information is protected in terms of confidentiality, integrity and availability so that organisation can make data driven decisions as part of its underlying strategy of being evidence led in its approach.
+To deliver this, it is critical that information is managed effectively and protected in terms of confidentiality, integrity and availability so that the organisation can continue to make data driven decisions.
 A program of work is in place as part of the organisation's Portfolio to ensure that the benefits of data driven decision making are firmly embedded and the risks to this approach are mitigated.

 The foundations of a robust information management framework have been delivered and is being reviewed to align with new ways of working and the introduction of technologies that will automate protecting data and accessing systems.
+The National Fire Chiefs' Council (NFCC) has published a national fire standard related to Data Management.
+A gap analysis is underway, and a program of work will follow to ensure that the organisation meets and exceeds this standard.

-Minimum cyber security standards have been published by government and progress is being made against to achieve compliance and where possible exceed what is required.
-An external audit of information systems, hardware and infrastructure was undertaken by a specialist technology company, and areas of vulnerability have been addressed.
+Minimum cyber security standards have been published by government and progress is being made against this to achieve compliance and benchmark against industry standards.
 Within the next reporting period, there will be a concerted effort to ensure that we build upon the 'substantial assurance' outcome from the last information governance themed audit by Sandwell MBC and maintain a position of excellence with information governance and assurance activities.
 Where possible technology is being used to simplify how we protect the confidentiality, integrity, and availability of information